 Reporting Prohibited Conduct

 Individuals wishing to submit an anonymous report may use the reporting form found on the Title IX Website.
 The University’s ability to investigate and respond to an anonymous report may be limited.

 You have the option to notify or not notify law enforcement authorities, including university and local police.
 Any individual may decline to notify law enforcement.
 An anonymous “Jane/John Doe” report can be filed with the police while deciding whether to pursue criminal charges.
 Law enforcement is able to help individuals understand the process of obtaining orders of protection, restraining orders, or similar lawful orders issued by the courts.
 Below is a list of local law enforcement agencies.
 Reports should be filed with the law enforcement agency that is located where the incident occurred.

-Individuals may make inquiries or file a complaint by contacting the University’s Title IX Officer, Jennifer Smith, at email@example.com or 979-458-8407.
+Individuals may make inquiries or file a complaint by contacting the University’s Title IX Coordinator, Jennifer Smith, at email@example.com or 979-458-8407.
 Individuals may also visit the Department for Civil Rights and Equity Investigations in the Medical Sciences Library Suite 007, 202 Olsen Boulevard, College Station, TX, 77843.

 Department of Civil Rights and Equity Investigations

 202 Olsen Blvd, Suite 007, College Station, TX 77843